 If you live in a town or city, you'll almost definitely have access to fibre-optic broadband - the fastest type of connection.
-Some home broadband providers, like Virgin Media offer speeds of up to 1Gig, if not faster.
+Some home broadband providers offer speeds of up to 1Gig, if not faster.

 If you live in the country, it's a different story.
 There's less demand for internet services generally so fibre availability is reduced.
 You'll be more likely to only have access to copper wires - known as ADSL broadband.
 This service is widespread and still provides a decent download rate, but it is slower than fibre.
 You're also more likely to encounter dips in the connection.